-I remember how awful I used to feel when I was in the grips of sugar addiction, especially as a new mum when I felt as if I was chasing my tail all day and having to grab what ever food I could to keep going - usually cake or biscuits.
+I remember how awful I used to feel when I was in the grips of sugar addiction.
+As a new mum I felt like I was chasing my tail all day and had to grab any convenient snacks I could to keep going - usually cake or biscuits.

 I appreciate entirely what it feels like to want to lose weight, have loads of energy and be in a good mood like everyone else seems to be, but be clueless about what it is you're doing 'wrong'.
 You look online there's so much information and it all involves eating way too much salad and veg.